technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

 ### **Lab 05 -Leveraging Azure AI Search for Personalized Recommendations**

-Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance their operational efficiency and customer engagement.
+Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance its operational efficiency and customer engagement.
 Currently, the bank's customer base is predominantly. composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
 The bank aims to rapidly expand